TurkeyWatanabe/dongli/_pages/about.md

 **News [<span style="color:red">Update!</span>]**

+[01/2025] Our survey on Computational Pathology Foundation Models is available online (arXiv preprint, 2501.15724).<br>
 [01/2025] I will serve as the Web Chair for workshop ARRML @ SDM'25.<br>
 [01/2025] One tutorial is accepted by SDM 2025.<br>
 [01/2025] I serve as a reviewer for ARR 2024.